 - Distributed inventory (allowing brands to split their inventory across the country or globe)

-- Arranging the warehouse, hiring fulfillment associates, and training staff
+- Arranging the warehouse, hiring fulfilment associates, and training staff

 What to look for in a 3PL company

-Picture this: Your ecommerce business recently made more sales beyond your expectations, and you’re now unsure of how to fulfill the orders coming in.
-You need to negotiate for more warehouse space (or find a new one), move your inventory, hire workers and train them to properly fulfill orders.
+Picture this: Your ecommerce business recently made more sales beyond your expectations, and you’re now unsure of how to fulfil the orders coming in.
+You need to negotiate for more warehouse space (or find a new one), move your inventory, hire workers and train them to properly fulfil orders.